alphaMJL/odin_ruby_event_manager/README.md

-This assignment dealth with using files.
+This assignment dealt with using files.
 It also demonstrated various modules such as CSV, Date, ERB.

 The main work was manipulating CSV data, creating output and results.